JMoloughney/mod-3-fundamentals-review-nyc-web-031218/README.md

 ### `const`

 * Cannot be overwritten
-* Block scoped - variables declared using `const` can only be accessed within the block (same scoping restrictinos as `let`)
+* Block scoped - variables declared using `const` can only be accessed within the block (same scoping restrictions as `let`)
 * Are not **hoisted**, meaning they are not accessible before they are assigned
 * Must be _defined_ when they are _declared_, e.g. a value must be provided when they are created (see `x` example below)